Office of the Urban County Council

 The Urban County Council is the legislative branch of the Lexington-Fayette Urban County Government.
 The council has the power to establish budgets, set policy and levy taxes, subject to limits set by the Charter and state laws.

-The At-large member who receives the most votes in the general election becomes the Vice Mayor.
-In the absence of the Mayor, the Vice Mayor is the presiding officer.
+The At-large member who receives the most votes in the general election becomes the vice mayor.
+In the mayor's absence, the vice mayor is the presiding officer.

 The new 2,100-foot section travels through the Mable Lane Greenway and connects to Lucille Drive.